Bobby Womack: 1972–1989: Solo success

 Womack languished with his own recordings during the late 1970s but continued to be a frequent collaborator with other artists, most notably Wilton Felder of the Crusaders.
 After his son Truth Bobby died in 1978, Womack formed a production company named Truth.
 He hired a new co-producer and Keyboardist, Patrick Moten who worked with Ike Turner and Natalie Cole, and released the album Roads of Life on Arista Records in 1979.

-In 1980, Wilton Felder released the album Inherit the Wind on MCA Records which featured Womack.
+In 1980, Wilton Felder released the album Inherit the Wind on MCA Records, which featured Womack.
 He had a soulful song featuring on the Wilton Felder single "(No Matter How High I Get) I'll Still Be Looking Up to You", which was originally recorded in 1979 as a bonus track for the same 1980 album although it was officially released in 1985.
 This song became a soul classic, notably in the UK—Robbie Vincent at Radio London included the track as one of his all-time winners in October 1982.
 In 1981, Womack signed with Beverly Glen Records and had his first R&B top 10 single in five years—since the 1976 single "Daylight"—with "If You Think You're Lonely Now" that peaked at number three on the R&B singles chart.
-His accompanying album The Poet reached number one on the R&B album charts and is now seen as the high point of his long career, bringing him wider acclaim not only in the U.S. but also in Europe.
+His accompanying album The Poet include "Secrets", and "Where Do We Go from Here" reached number one on the R&B album charts and is now seen as the high point of his long career, bringing him wider acclaim not only in the U.S. but also in Europe.
 He had two more R&B top 10 singles during the 1980s including the Patti LaBelle duet, "Love Has Finally Come at Last" (1984), and "I Wish He Didn't Trust Me So Much" (1985).
-In 1986, Bobby recorded soul song "Living in a Box" with new group Living in a Box.
+In 1986, Bobby recorded the song "Living in a Box" with new group Living in a Box.